 The cats weren’t.

 No cats lounging in piles by the stairs.
 None prowling around the yard.
-I’d never been within a quarter mile of house, day or night, rain or shine, without seeing at least a few cats.
+I’d never been within a quarter-mile of the house, day or night, rain or shine, without seeing at least a few cats.

 I pulled beside Jane’s car, climbed out of the van, strolled into the backyard.
 Jane’s empty property looked lovely in the approaching dusk.
 Tall grass surrounded by gentle golden hills, spindly naked trees reaching for the heavens, majestic firs meeting fluffy white clouds like an Old West movie backdrop.